uxhadr/30-Days-SOC-challenge/README.md

    ![Firewall Configuration](https://github.com/user-attachments/assets/a8e3f679-b6a8-48a4-a308-2586f9c05fdf)

 5. **Fleet Server Connected**
-   After a successful installation, I returned to the Elastic webpage and confirmed that the Fleet Server was connected.
+   After successfully installing, I returned to the Elastic webpage and confirmed that the Fleet Server was connected.
 I clicked **Continue** to begin enrolling the Elastic Agent.
 I then created a policy named **SOC-Windows-Policy** and copied the Windows installation command for later use on the Windows Server.

    ![Fleet Server Connected](https://github.com/user-attachments/assets/b0cd1e6b-6193-4553-955d-57edba91494b)